What are dental crowns, onlays and bridges?

 Function of bridges:

-- Fill gaps caused by missing teeth
+- Fill spaces caused by missing teeth

 - Prevent shifting of adjacent teeth

-- Restore chewing efficiency and speec
+- Restore chewing efficiency and speech

 - Maintain proper bite alignment